Deploy a Kubernets Cluster (RKE2) with Warewulf

 systemctl enable rke2-server

-# For many scenarios we want `helm`
+# For container deployment we want `helm`

 zypper -n in -y helm